josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 ### Other options besides SvelteKit

-There were three other things I considered to some degree: [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), and [Gatsby](https://www.gatsbyjs.com/).
+There were three other options I considered to some degree: [Astro](https://astro.build/), [Eleventy](https://www.11ty.dev/), and [Gatsby](https://www.gatsbyjs.com/).

 #### Astro
 I had just used Astro for another WordPress-to-static migration project, and while it worked well, it also felt _very_ early days.
-I loved how easy Astro made working with Markdown files, but I also ran into some pretty unexpected issues with it.
-I think it needs to mature a bit, but I'll definitely keep it on my radar, especially for projects that need to ship absolutely minimal JS or that just need Markdown support.
+I loved how easy Astro made working with Markdown files, but I also ran into some pretty unexpected issues with it (most notably, the inability to reference the same post twice in the same template file).
+I think it needs to mature a bit, but I'll definitely keep it on my radar, especially for projects that need to ship absolutely minimal JS and/or that just need Markdown support, as Astro's flexibility is nice.

 #### Eleventy
-I tinkered with Eleventy on that same project, and have given it a shot a few times before, but ultimately, I've just never been a fan of things as batteries-unincluded as Eleventy.
-I see the benefit of the minimalism; you never have to fight the framework or deal with surprises when you're configuring everything yourself.
-But that's more than I generally want to do, and I'm generally not a fan of, say, bringing my own CSS processing to the party.
+I tinkered with Eleventy on that same project, and have given it a shot a few times before, but ultimately, I've just never been a fan of tools as minimalist as Eleventy.
+I see the benefit; you never have to fight the framework or deal with surprises when you're configuring everything yourself from the get-go.
+But that's more than I wanted to do in this case, and I'm generally not a fan of, say, bringing my own CSS processing to the party.

 I definitely get why some people love Eleventy (and am generally a fan of [Zach Leatherman](https://www.zachleat.com/), Eleventy creator and good human).
-I may come back to it one day, when the project is right.
+I may come back to it one day, when the project is right and/or when my project configuration preferences are particular enough to tip the balance in Eleventy's favor.
 But for right now, it's less than I wanted.

 #### Gatsby
 Gatsby was the last consideration, but also the least serious.
 The only real reason it even made the list was that I'm working for a React shop for the first time now, and while I do _know_ React, I don't know it on the same level as Vue.
 I thought it might be valuable to get hands-on with it, but ultimately I decided that: